interagent/committee/README.md

 ## Supported Ruby Versions

-Committe is tested on the following MRI versions:
+Committee is tested on the following MRI versions:

 - 1.9.3-p551
 - 2.1.6